dusanlazic/avala/docs/docs/client/setup.md

 - [Blob storage](./exploit.md#store-parameter) – Lets you persist any data between multiple attacks.
 - Fallback flag store – Keeps unsubmitted flags locally while the Avala server is down and sends them as soon as the server comes online.
 - Skipping successful attacks – Keeps a list of attacks that have returned a flag, so they don't run twice.
 Attacks are identified by the hash of the exploit alias and flag ID value.
-This is disabled if `dev` is set to `True`.
+This is disabled if `draft` is set to `True`.